 Other aspects of street prostitution

-Street prostitutes, particularly the transvestite prostitutes, come into the neighborhood on a nightly basis and aggressively assert territory.
-Particularly the transvestite prostitutes exhibit many traits of gang activity.
+Street prostitutes, particularly the trans prostitutes, come into the neighborhood on a nightly basis and aggressively assert territory.
+More so than the other kinds of street criminals in the area, the trans prostitutes exhibit many traits of gang activity.
 Residents have been harassed and assaulted by these criminals.
 Prostitutes are territorial not only toward residents and business owners, but also among themselves, as reflected by occasional quarrels and fights.

 John-rolling occurs with some regularity.
 The johns are vulnerable, and have little recourse when being victimized by a prostitute.
 Most of this is not reported to police unless absolutely necessary (like a carjacking).
 When it is reported, then it is usually reported with different circumstances and locations than it actually occurred.
 A john who is carjacked runs the risk of being denied insurance coverage because it occurred as they were engaging in criminal activity themselves.
 This phenomenon certainly brings other criminal elements into the picture.

 And last but not least, prostitutes blight any community afflicted by their presence.
 Residents do not particularly enjoy watching strangers having sex in cars in front of their homes.
 The lawlessness of their pursuits contributes greatly to a chaotic atmosphere attracting additional crime in the neighborhood.